 The Purpose of Trichomes

-Another thing you should know is that in trichomes all the production of cannabinoids (such as THC and CBD), flavonoid, and terpenes happens (what are terpenes?).
+Another thing you should know is that in trichomes all the production of cannabinoids (such as THC and CBD), flavonoids, and terpenes happens.
 Basically, without trichomes, we wouldn’t get high or experience any medicinal benefits.

 Lifecycle of Trichomes